navis-org/navis-flybrains/README.md

 ```

-On import of `flybrains`, these data sources are injected into
- and can be readily used
+On import of `flybrains`, these data sources are injected into and can be
-to e.g. transform 3d coordinates between brain spaces.
+readily used to e.g. transform 3d coordinates between brain spaces.

 ## Acknowledgements
 Critically based on `nat.flybrains` and `nat.jrcbrains` by Greg Jefferis
-et. al for inspiration for the implementation and meta data on e.g. template
+_et al._ for inspiration for the implementation and meta data on e.g. template
 brains.

 As reference for the Jefferis lab registrations, please use: